-Such scenarios are expected to become more prevalent in the near future, thus developing space debris radar which operate in Terahertz (THz) frequencies becomes essential to detect millimeter-scale objects, since utilization of ground-based radars in the THz bands is not a realistic option when the distance between Earth and the debris is considered.
+Such scenarios are expected to become more prevalent in the near future, thus developing space debris radar that operates in Terahertz (THz) frequencies becomes essential to detect millimeter-scale objects since the utilization of ground-based radars in the THz bands is not a realistic option when the distance between Earth and the debris is considered.
 This problem can be tackled by arming some of the low-orbit mega-constellation satellites with THz-band space debris radars, since the biggest challenge of the THz band, molecular absorption is partially eliminated at higher atmospheric layers~\cite{civas2021terahertz}, \textit{i.e.}, the signal can reach much greater distances.
-One of the essential features sought in satellites that will form mega constellation is weight for low deployment costs associated with launching into orbit~\cite{nie2021channel}.
-Therefore, it will not be preferred to add an extra radar hardware to the system.
+One of the essential features sought in satellites forming mega constellations is the weight for low deployment costs associated with launching into orbit~\cite{nie2021channel}.
+Therefore, adding extra radar hardware to the system will not be preferred.
 If inter-satellite links (ISLs) and space debris radar can be implemented with a single waveform, a win-win situation occurs in terms of weight optimization and cost-efficiency.
-Furthermore, space-based joint radar communication will be spectral efficient due to the fact that additional spectrum will not be used either for radar or communications since when the number of satellites is considered, spectral efficiency also stands out as one of the critical parameters for inter-satellite communications.
-Therefore a joint radar and communications (JRC) system would bring important advantages to ISLs since it would be possible to detect space debris and perform inter-satellite communication at the same time.
+Furthermore, space-based joint radar communication will be spectral efficient due to the fact that additional spectrum will not be used either for radar or communications.
+When the number of satellites is considered, spectral efficiency also stands out as one of the critical parameters for inter-satellite communications.
+Therefore, a joint radar and communications (JRC) system would bring essential advantages to ISLs since it would be possible to detect space debris and perform inter-satellite communication with the same waveform.